Nelvana: 1980s

-At the beginning of the 1980s, Nelvana was offered the chance to work on Heavy Metal, an animated anthology of science fiction stories that studios in Canada and other countries were working on.
-Nelvana declined this opportunity, instead going on to concentrate on the production of its first feature film, Rock & Rule.

-Based heavily on the earlier special The Devil and Daniel Mouse, and originally titled Drats!, the film was produced for five years using all of the studio's resources, totalling $8 million.
-Upon its release by MGM/UA in 1983, it received little promotion in the U.S. and quickly disappeared at the box office.

-The financial demise of Rock & Rule would have ended Nelvana's operations altogether, had the company never saved themselves from debt by working full-time on children's television series.
-On its agenda at that time were its first three live-action franchises, The Edison Twins, 20 Minute Workout and Mr. Microchip.
-With DIC Entertainment, Nelvana worked on the first season of Inspector Gadget, and animated the pilot episode of The Get Along Gang.
+At the beginning of the 1980s, Nelvana chose to co-produce its first feature film, Rock & Rule, over working on Heavy Metal, internationally-produced animated science fiction anthology.
+Rock & Rule was inspired by The Devil and Daniel Mouse, took five years to produce and cost $8 million, using all of the studio's resources.
+The film was released by MGM/UA in 1983 with little promotion in the U.S. and was a financial failure.
+The company survived by working full-time on children's television series.
+These included its first three live-action franchises (The Edison Twins, 20 Minute Workout and Mr. Microchip), the first season of Inspector Gadget with DIC Entertainment, and the pilot episode of The Get Along Gang.

 Early in the decade, the company worked on four television specials based on American Greetings properties.
 They were The Magic of Herself the Elf, based on Mattel's toy line; Strawberry Shortcake: Housewarming Surprise; Strawberry Shortcake and the Baby Without a Name; and Strawberry Shortcake Meets the Berrykins, the last three of which featured the eponymous doll.
-There were two shows from Nelvana based on the AmToy properties, Madballs and My Pet Monster.
+There were two shows made by Nelvana based on the AmToy properties, Madballs and My Pet Monster.

 Despite the successes of their earlier works, perhaps its greatest success at the time came in the form of the Care Bears, thanks to its acquisition of the character rights from American Greetings, the franchise owners.
 In early 1985, the first film based on the toy line turned the company's assets around, grossing US$23 million in the U.S., and another $1.5 million in its native Canada.
 Its tremendous success gave way to two more feature films, A New Generation and Adventure in Wonderland, as well as a television series.

-In the area of science fiction, Nelvana produced Droids and Ewoks, two Saturday-morning series based on Star Wars.
-At one point, there was talk of an animated CBS show from the studio, based on BBC's Doctor Who; the plan never came to fruition, but concept art was created by Ted Bastien.
+In the area of science fiction, Nelvana co-produced Droids and Ewoks, two Saturday-morning series based on Star Wars.
+At one point, there was talk of an animated CBS show from the studio, based on the BBC's Doctor Who; the plan never came to fruition, but concept art was created by Ted Bastien.